Ayin Es

 Artist's Statement

-Born and raised in the great city of Los Angeles, the streets and neighborhoods run deep through my veins.
-But now, I currently live in the high desert of Joshua Tree, two hours east of LA.
-I moved here for the peace and solitude.
+Born and raised in the great city of Los Angeles, which runs deep in my blood, I lived in just about every neighborhood.
+Now, I live two hours east in Joshua Tree.
+I moved here for the peace, solitude, and astonishing beauty.